EOSIO/eosio-reference-chrome-extension-authenticator-app/README.md

 * It provides seamless multi-network support.
 * It securely stores private keys and signs transactions, showing a richly formatted [Ricardian Contract](https://github.com/EOSIO/ricardian-spec), which provide users with a human readable explanation of the action(s) the app is proposing and allows them to accept the contract’s terms.
-* By following the [Manifest Specification](https://github.com/EOSIO/manifest-spec), it shows metadata about apps to end users as they are signing transactions, which provides users with a better sense of trust of the app they are interacting with.
+* By following the [Manifest Specification](https://github.com/EOSIO/manifest-spec), it shows metadata about apps to end users as they are signing transactions, which provides users with a better sense of trust for the app they are interacting with.
 It also runs various transaction pre-flight security checks comparing the contents of a transaction request with what apps have declared about themselves.

 ## Installation
 1. Install dependencies and build the extension.